 In other words, five seconds of texting time might not sound significant, but it’s in fact quite a long time for a driver’s eyes to be distracted from the road.
 Have you or a loved one been injured in an accident caused by distracted driving?
 Texting while driving is now illegal in Florida, and our state takes texting while driving very seriously.
 In addition to criminal penalties, a negligent driver may be held financially liable for your injuries.
 It’s important to discuss your case with an experienced Florida car accident lawyer.

-Driving distractions often lead to devastating car accidents.
+Driving distractions often lead to devastating car accidents (does your vehicle need a tow?).
 When a driver is distracted and causes an accident, that driver may have been behaving negligently.
 If another driver’s negligence has caused personal injuries to you or a loved one, we can help.The NHTSA has recently launched a distracted driving campaign intended to educate Americans about the serious dangers of texting while driving.

 In general, distracted driving can include many different kinds of activities, such as texting, talking on a cell phone, eating or drinking, reading maps, using a GPS system, changing an audio CD, and even talking to other passengers.
 However, texting while driving is one of the most frequent causes of distracted driving accidents.
 Some key facts and statistics about distracted driving include the following: